 An oral statement to a student that there is a violation, and that any further violation, may be cause for further disciplinary action.
-Although verbal, the student conduct officer should make a record of the warning.
+Although verbal, the student conduct officer or MLT program director should make a record of the warning.
 The respondent cannot appeal a disciplinary warning.